jakelarue/beautiful-jekyll/howmuchbetter.md

 subtitle: x
 ---

-### "C'mon be honest, is your copy really THAT much better"
+### "C'mon be real, is your copy really THAT much better?"

 That's one question I hear **every. single. time.**